 One of the most popular reasons to do the Ancestry DNA test is to see your ethnicity results.
 People can be very surprised, disappointed, and shocked about what their ethnicity estimates can show, especially if they are very different than what they expected to find.

 It’s common to have ancestors from a particular geographic region, yet show DNA from a region that is close by.
-For example, you could have many ancestors from Germany, which typically falls into the “Western Europe” category, yet show a good amount of Eastern European DNA.
+For example, you could have many ancestors from Germany, which typically falls into the “Germanic Europe” category, yet show a good amount of Eastern Europe and Russia DNA.
 This is very normal and doesn’t necessarily mean that you have discovered a family secret, or that your ancestors weren’t really from Germany.

 I would stress that ethnicity estimates should not be used as a primary reason to doubt any line of your family tree.
 They are most useful as guides to where we should consider searching for records, and of course, can help us figure out where some of our more distant ancestors might have come from.